CSV Import

 Step 1: Select File and Item Settings

-• If any of your metadata fields has more than one element (if your item has more than one creator, for example), please tell the plugin what character you used to separate the elements.
+- If any of your metadata fields has more than one element (if your item has more than one creator, for example), indicate what character you used to separate the elements.
 If you have more than one element in a a field but leave this blank, the plugin will treat the entire text block as one element.
 Note: You may not use a tab or an empty space.

 Step 2: Map Columns to Elements, Tags, or Files On this next screen, you will see a table which includes each of the Dublin Core fields in Omeka, the text from your CSV file that is designated for that field.
 The "Example from CSV file" column in the table shows the data from the first row of data in your CSV, after the column headings.